 - Walk along the Uji river: Very few tourists venture out this way, but there is a small island in the middle with a pagoda that is worth checking out if you are already in the area for your Matcha Tea Ceremony.

-Uji is definitely worth a visit if you love matcha (and everything matcha flavored).
+If you love matcha, Uji is definitely worth an addition to your Kyoto itinerary.
 For me, Uji was such an unexpected surprise, and by far my favorite day trip from Kyoto.

 I’d love to hear from you – are you planning a trip to Japan?
 Or have you been to Kyoto previously?
 Leave me a comment and let me know if you have any questions!